rolandmueller/bigdata/streamlit.md

 ## Data Preprocessing

-There are three things, you have to do, before building the dashboard.
+There are three things you have to do before building the dashboard.
 1. The data contains missing values.
 For all three CSVs, use forward filling for imputing the missing data.
-Forward filling uses earlier values of the country for filling later ones (tip: there exist a Pandas function for that)
+Forward filling uses earlier values of the country for filling later ones (tip: there exists a Pandas function for that)
 2. For each CSV, transform the dataframe into a so called "tidy data format" (see e.g. https://en.wikipedia.org/wiki/Tidy_data).
 Each dataframe then should have only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
 4. You have to merge all three CVS.
 Merge the three dataframe into one dataframe, that just has 5 columns (country, year and all three KPIs from the three dataframes)